flyflyinit/cce-rds-dds/README.md

 - CCE Cluster: You should have a Container Cloud Engine (CCE) Cluster provisioned and accessible.
 - SWR Organization: Ensure that you have access to the SWR organization for container image storage.

-### Setup Php environment variables
-Update environment variables with your MySQL and MongoDB credentials, on index.php

 ### Build Docker image from Dockerfile

 First, build the Docker image from the provided Dockerfile using the following command: